kubernetes/minikube/docs/syncing-files.md

 As soon as a VM is created, minikube will populate the root filesystem with any files stored in $MINIKUBE_HOME (~/.minikube/files).

-For example, running the following commands will result in /etc/OMG existing within the VM:
+For example, running the following commands will result in `/etc/OMG` being added with the contents of `hello` into the minikube VM:

 ```
 mkdir -p ~/.minikube/files/etc
-touch ~/.minikube/files/etc/OMG
+echo hello > ~/.minikube/files/etc/OMG
 minikube start
 ```

 This method of file synchronization can be useful for adding configuration files for apiserver, or adding HTTPS certificates.